ViPS: Video-informed Pose Spaces for Auto-Rigged Meshes: Conclusion

-\paragraph{Prior Biases and Initial States.} Our reliance on video diffusion models introduces a data-bias bottleneck; for highly specialized or \textit{rare motions} (e.g., specific flight patterns of \texttt{swifts}), the generative prior may lack sufficient fidelity.
+\paragraph{Prior Biases and Initial States.} Our reliance on video diffusion models and 4D extraction introduces an implicit data-bias; for highly specialized or \textit{rare motions} (e.g., specific flight patterns of \texttt{swifts}), current generative priors may still lack sufficient fidelity.
+Nevertheless, as shown in Figure~4 of the supplement, our data pipeline can be seamlessly integrated with different video models as priors, suggesting that it may continue to benefit from advances in video generative models.
 We also acknowledge the \textit{start pose} problem $M_\alpha$, where the quality of the learned space is sensitive to the alignment of the initial rest pose relative to the video sequence.
 Future work could address this by leveraging text-driven motion priors to anchor the pose space, allowing users to drive `walks' or specific gaits through natural language prompts rather than just latent interpolation.
+See supplemental for comparison on other video priors.

-\paragraph{Scaling Beyond Kinematics.} Currently, \name models the static manifold of plausible articulations.
-An immediate evolution is the transition from a pose space to a dynamic \textit{motion space}, explicitly modeling rig-parameter trajectories to capture gait families and long-horizon style modulation.
-Furthermore, we aim to extend the framework to handle complex deformation regimes—including elastic soft bodies (rubber/cloth), topology-changing phenomena (fracture/fluids), and secondary dynamics (jiggle/inertia).
+\paragraph{Scaling Beyond Kinematics.} An immediate evolution is the transition from a pose space to a dynamic \textit{motion space}, explicitly modeling rig-parameter trajectories to capture gait families and long-horizon style modulation.
+Furthermore, we aim to extend the framework to handle complex deformation regimes, including elastic soft bodies (rubber/cloth), topology-changing phenomena (fracture/fluids), and secondary dynamics (jiggle/inertia).